Global Career Guide

 The idea, “The customer is god (The customer comes first)” is practiced for a very long time.
 There are customers who will get mad if a perfect service does not happen, and there are stores that reflect on the error too much.

 However, due to the persuasion of perfection, there are many who forget the roots of hospitality.
-I think in today`s Japan, many pursue nothing but excessive service, which is very unfortunate due to many thinking standard service=OMOTENASHI (Hospitality)
+I think in today`s Japan, many pursue nothing but excessive service, which is very unfortunate due to many thinking of standard service=OMOTENASHI (Hospitality)

 In 2020, the Olympics will be hosted in Tokyo.
 Which is very delightful, until then, as a Japanese I hope the service industry will remember the real Omotenashi (Hospitality), not the misunderstood one.

-It is said when many people are attracted in a small piece of land, the thinking of “not to disturb others” and “allowing each other to live comfortably” adapts, which allowed for the culture of Omotenashi to start.
+It is said when many people are attracted to a small piece of land, the thinking of “not to disturb others” and “allowing each other to live comfortably” adapts, which allowed for the culture of Omotenashi to start.
 Edo is the small piece of land where many gather, the gesture of “Edo Shigusa” occurred.

 The common ones are “Kasakashige” “Shichisan no michi”.